wigahluk/telescopejs/README.md

 We call these type of functions `Evolutions` but they have other names too, in Mathematics they are commonly known as _endomorphisms_.

 There is a caveat of course.
 As there are many values for this _deltas_ and maybe different _adding_ processes depending on the particular interaction happening in the application, there will be potentially many evolutions.
-In Telescope this is OK, evolutions are treated as regular values that encapsulate a _delta_ and an _adding_ process.
+In Telescope this is OK, evolutions are treated as regular values.

 The Telescope idea comes from answering this question: What do we do with all these evolutions to get back our states?